Stvad/alfred-otter/readme.md

 2. In Alfred, type `otter` (this will retrieve all recent recordings).
    You can add a query after the keyword to search for speeches with a transcript matching it.

+3. You can also specify the `exportTemplate` Workflow Environment variable to adjust the way entries get copied into your clipboard.

 ## License

 Apache 2.0 © [Vladyslav Sitalo](http://sitalo.org)